 Need another word besides agenda (Latin word!)?
 Why not use protocol, which we’ve adapted from our French friends?
 A protocol is another word for a set order of things, such as a procedure followed in certain formal situations, or predetermined guidelines to how a certain topic should be handled.

 - I have to write up a protocol for the meeting we have this afternoon.
 I have to focus and get this done!

 - Can you please send me the protocol in advance of the conference?
 I’d like to see what’s going to be happening when!

 Do you have any favorite French words used in English that didn’t make the list?
 Share them with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and is thinking about heading over to the Bröhan Museum this weekend to catch up on her art deco!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is thinking about heading over to the Bröhan Museum this weekend to catch up on her art deco!